usmcamgrimm/havamalband/README.md

 - Cloudinary
 - Emotion

-What started as a project for the VetsWhoCode cohort has evolved and is now in its 4th iteration.
+What started as a project for the VetsWhoCode cohort is ever-evolving and is now in its 6th iteration.
 I started it, then scrapped it, started again, then wrote the entire project in HTML, CSS, and JavaScript.

 I wasn't happy with the result and felt limited.
 I decided to re-write the project in Gatsby so I could work with React and incorporate some features from Gatsby.
 My goal was to learn different technologies while improving the speed and usability of the website.